lakejs/lake-docs/guide/about.md

 ## Limitations

-Lake will not support the features below, as supporting them would significantly increase the software's size and complexity, ultimately compromising the user experience.
+Lake will not support the features below, as supporting them would significantly increase the software's size and complexity, ultimately compromising editing experiences.

 * Real-time collaboration
 * Typography beyond standard web practices